What do you expect from freelancing?

 This is another one that varies by skill (see page 40 here) but mostly it’s a lifestyle decision.

 If you’re dead set on a particular niche and want to freelance to pay your bills, you might work more hours.
-If you’re like me and minimizing hours worked is important, you can adjust your niche and skill to get you closer to that goal.
+If you’re like me and minimizing hours worked is important, you can adjust your niche and skill to get closer to that goal.

 The most important thing is knowing what you want out of life and basing your strategy off that.